instantOS/instantos.github.io/docs/wmsettings.md

 - `layout_float`, `layout_maximized`, and `toggle_tiling_maximized`
 - `edge_scratchpad_create` and `edge_scratchpad_toggle`

-Do not copy a static action catalog from the web and assume it matches a custom build. `instantwm --list-actions` or `instantwmctl action --list` prints the authoritative, parser-backed list with descriptions and argument examples.
+For the full list for your build, with descriptions and argument examples, run `instantwm --list-actions` or `instantwmctl action --list`.

 Structured actions accepted in TOML are: